zambal/eml/README.md

 ```

 ### Why?
-Most templating libraries are build around the idea of interpreting strings that
+Most templating libraries are built around the idea of interpreting strings that
-can contain embeded code.
+can contain embedded code.
 This code is mostly used for implementing view logic
 in the template.
 You could say that these libraries are making code a first
 class citizen in template strings.
 As long as the view logic is simple this
 works pretty well, but with more complex views this can become quite messy.
 Eml